Cornell-MAE-UG/fa25-portfolio-esg85/_projects/2025-thermo.md

 <h2>3.
 Qualitative Description (How It Works)</h2>
 <p>
-Thermodynamically, the Sub-Zero refrigerator is a <b>vapor-compression refrigeration system</b>.
+The Sub-Zero refrigerator is a <b>vapor-compression refrigeration system</b>.
 It removes heat from the refrigerator/freezer compartments (low-temperature region) and rejects that heat to the kitchen air (high-temperature region) using electrical work supplied to a compressor.
 The refrigerant circulates in a closed loop through four main components:
 </p>
 <ul>
   <li><b>Evaporator</b> – Absorbs heat from food compartments</li>